 Once the cooking is finished, quickly release the steam then carefully open the lid and serve.

 Also, make sure to check out my seriously good Instant Pot garlic green beans recipe and there’s a Greek version of this dish (they also add potatoes), it’s called Fasolakia and honestly, it’s sooo good!

-We usually eat this with either rice such as Lebanese rice, or freshly baked pita bread, yellow onion wedges (raw), rocket (aragula) leaves and olives.
+We usually eat this with either rice such as Lebanese rice, or freshly baked pita bread, yellow onion wedges (raw), rocket (arugula) leaves, and olives.

 Traditionally cold.
 However, I personally like to eat it warm right after it’s cooked.
 If I have leftovers, then I enjoy them cold.
 Feel free to drizzle some extra olive oil over the green beans if you’re serving them cold (that’s the traditional way).